-On-target remuneration mix As a result of the changes discussed above, the on-target remuneration mix for the Managing Director for FY20 will be FAR 34% STI 25% LTI 41%.
-The on-target remuneration mix for other KMP will be FAR 38% STI 24% LTI 38%.
-Maximum remuneration mix As a result of the changes discussed above, the remuneration mix for the Managing Director for FY20 at maximum STI and LT allocation will be FAR 26% STI 26% LTI 48%.
-The remuneration mix for other KMP at maximum STI and LTI allocation will be FAR 30% STI 24% LTI 46%.
-Other changes A minimum shareholder policy will be introduced requiring KMP to hold or make reasonable progress towards holding share in MRL equal to or greater than the KMP's FAR.
-Introduction of minimum The minimum shareholding policy has been put in place to ensure KMP have a meaningful exposure to the long-term share price performance of the Company and to align their interests with those of shareholders. shareholding guideline The minimum holdings are as follows: guidenne Managing Director: 200% FAR Other KMP:100% FARNon-Executive Directors:One financial year's fees In the face of tightening employment market conditions, the Company has undertaken a review of alternatives to encourage retention of staff considered vital to the Company's ongoing success.
-Retention A number of initiatives to encourage retention will be put in place in FY20 to address this risk including the allocation of equity to executives identified as critical to the organisation's performance. arrangements Any such grant would vest subject to service over four or more years following grant and be no more than 30% of the employee's FAR at the date of grant.
+Other onanges Introduction of minimum shareholding guideline A minimum shareholder policy will be introduced requiring KMP to hold or make reasonable progress towards holding shares in MRL equal to or greater than the KMP's FAR.
+The minimum shareholding policy has been put in place to ensure KMP have a meaningful exposure to the long-term share price performance of the Company and to align their interests with those of shareholders.
+The minimum holdings are as follows : Managing Director: 200% FAR Other KMP: 100% FAR Non-Executive Directors: One financial year's fees Retention arrangements In the face of tightening employment market conditions, the Company has undertaken a review of alternatives to encourage retention of staff considered vital to the Company's ongoing success.
+A number of initiatives to encourage retention will be put in place in FY20 to address this risk including the allocation of equity to executives identified as critical to the organisation's performance.
+Any such grant would vest subject to service over four or more years following grant and be no more than 30% of the employee's FAR at the date of grant.
 Only one grant would be made over the service period.
 While the majority of participants in such a scheme are expected to be outside the ranks of KMP, this retention mechanism may be applied to KMP, with any such awards disclosed in the relevant Remuneration Report.